ray-project/ray/doc/source/cluster/running-applications/job-submission/ray-client.rst

    ray start --head

-To start a Ray cluster remotely, you can follow the directions in :ref:`vm-cluster-quick-start`.
+To start a Ray cluster remotely, you can follow the directions in :ref:`ref-cluster-quick-start`.

 If necessary, you can modify the Ray Client server port to be other than ``10001``, by specifying ``--ray-client-server-port=...`` to the ``ray start`` :ref:`command <ray-start-doc>`.